Tariq Saeed (politician)

-Tariq Saeed is a Pakistani politician from Lakki Marwat District who has been a member of the Provincial Assembly of Khyber Pakhtunkhwa since February 2024.
+Tariq Saeed (born 20 March 1977) is a Pakistani politician from Lakki Marwat District who has been a member of the Provincial Assembly of Khyber Pakhtunkhwa since February 2024.
+He was appointed as the Special Assistant to the Chief Minister of Khyber Pakhtunkhwa on Home & Tribal Affairs on 16 May 2026.

 Career

 He contested the 2024 general elections as a Pakistan Tehreek-e-Insaf/Independent candidate from PK-107 Lakki Marwat-III.
 He secured 34,400 votes.